 How Medical Insurance Companies Attempt to Deny Addiction Treatment

-What you need to know about using your insurance for addiction treatment.
+What you need to know about using your PPO or HMO insurance for drug rehab

-You pay thousands of dollars more for a PPO Insurance policy, so don’t be tricked into settling for HMO services.
+You pay thousands of dollars more for a PPO Insurance policy, so don’t be tricked into settling for HMO drug rehab treatment.